 Ignoring Blank Cells – IF Formula

 In the table below we test how each formula goes with checking if the cell is not blank.
-Column A contains the false-like values, Column B contains the formula and Column C the result of the formula in Column B:
+Column A contains the false-like values, Column B show the formula and the result:

 When checking for blank cells in your IF formulas use any of the following conditions in your criterion parameter: